About inta Leora

 Memorial to the fighters against the Soviet occupation regime in Bauska, Latvia.

 When joining a local fine art studio in 2013, she started to paint more regularly and participate in joint exhibitions organized by the studio.
 Focusing mainly on pastels and oil painting, she was fascinated by layers and transparency of colors, experimented with different techniques, and tried herself both in landscapes and still lifes as well as in portrait painting.
 Over the years, searching for her path and a way to express the discoveries of the inner world, Inta Leora gradually came to abstract art.
-She accepted this as the best way to represent feelings and concepts that are not visually visible in the material world but are present and real in our lives.
+She accepted this as the best way to represent feelings and concepts that are not visually visible in the material world but are present and tangible in our lives.
 In 2021 she ended her formal career in local municipalities and university to devote herself primarily to artistic expression.
 Abstract and digital art become her primary crush.